 American Society for Aesthetics Honorarium for Managing Editor position for the American Society for Aesthetics Graduate E-journal (June 2010-June 2012). $3,200 plus expense reimbursement for participation at the national American Society of Aesthetics conferences for managing all aspects of the editing, marketing and publication of ASAGE, an online journal for high-quality graduate work in Aesthetics.

-Temple University, Philosophy Department, Teaching/Research Fellowship, Philadelphia, PA (Fall 2008-June 2011).$15,000/year merit-based stipend plus tuition reimbursement for graduate studies at Temple University in exchange for teaching one course per semester and assisting Joseph Margolis with research.
-In addition, I provided editing assistance on Margolis’ books, On Aesthetics: An Unforgiving Introduction (2008);Pragmatism’s Advantage: American and European Philosophy at the End of the Twentieth Century (2009); and The Cultural Space of the Arts and the Infelicities of Reductionism (2010).
+Temple University, Philosophy Department, Teaching/Research Fellowship, Philadelphia, PA (Fall 2008-June 2011). $15,000/year merit-based stipend plus tuition reimbursement for graduate studies at Temple University in exchange for teaching one course per semester and assisting Joseph Margolis with research.

-Keynote Address, Conference on Philosophy of Performance: Beyond the Continental/Analytic Divide, University of Kent (May 2019): Paper title TBA.
-Sponsored by the British Society for Aesthetics, the Aesthetics Research Centre at the University of Kent, and the Centre for Performance Philosophy at the University of Surrey.
+Keynote Address, Conference on Philosophy of Performance: Beyond the Continental/Analytic Divide, University of Kent (May 2019): The Case for Multi-Methodological Competency in Philosophy of Theatre Art.

-Invited Panelist, Jazz Dance, Jazz and Philosophy Intermodal Conference, Orange Coast College, Costa Mesa, CA (April 2019): Tap Dance as Jazz Percussion.
+Invited Panelist, Jazz and Philosophy Intermodal Conference, Orange Coast College, Costa Mesa, CA (April 2019): Tap Dance as Jazz Percussion.

 Workshop Presenter, Creating A 21st-Century General Education Conference, Association of American Colleges and Universities (February 2019): Interdisciplinary Humanities Learning at the University of Dayton.
 Co-presenter with Bill Trollinger, Marissa McCray, and Phyllis Bergiel.

 Invited Plenary Lecture, Summer Institute in American Philosophy, Society for the Advancement of American Philosophy, Dayton, OH (July 2018): Philosophy, Sustainability, and the Arts.
-Co-presented with William C. Marvin.
+Co-presenter with William C. Marvin.

 American Society for Aesthetics Eastern Division Meeting (April 2018): Dancing Style.